EricPanDev/Breadcord/readme.md

 # Automatic Builds
 > [!WARNING]
-> Windows - These builds are not signed with a paid certificate, so they may trigger SmartScreen.
-This is safe to ignore.
-> MacOS - These builds are not signed or notarized by Apple, you will likely need to open the app via the right click menu or approve it in System Preferences.
+> **Windows** - These builds are not signed with a paid certificate, so they may trigger SmartScreen.
+This is safe to ignore.<br>**MacOS** - These builds are not signed or notarized by Apple, you will likely need to open the app via the right click menu or approve it in System Preferences.

 | OS      | amd64 | arm64 |
 |---------|-------|-------|